 Foods high in Vitamin C include citrus fruits, strawberries, broccoli, brussel sprouts, mango, melon.

-A study on Vitamin D suggests that the ‘sunshine’ vitamin may reduce the risks of infection according to research published in BMJ.
+A study on Vitamin D suggests that the ‘sunshine’ vitamin may reduce the risks of infection according to research published in the British Medical Journal, BMJ.

 According to recommendations from the Institute of Medicine, most adults need about 600 IU (international units) of vitamin D per day.